GeoscienceAustralia/fetch/README.md

 #### !ecmwf-api

-Fetch now allows access to the batch data servers of the European Centre for Medium-term Weather Forcastingi.
+Fetch now allows access to the batch data servers of the European Centre for Medium-term Weather Forecasts.
 The data archive is accessed via the [Python ECMWF API](https://software.ecmwf.int/wiki/display/WEBAPI/Accessing+ECMWF+data+servers+in+batch).

 The ECMWF API required properties to be specfied as follows: